Showing posts sorted by date for query HOV. Sort by relevance Show all posts

 The Second Narrows Crossing Area

 https://www.vmcdn.ca/f/files/glaciermedia/images/climate-enviro-solutions/oceans/proposed-burrard-inlet-dredging.jpg;w=960 A commuter rail, rapid bus and HOV bridge was never built next to the Iron Bridge, which doesn't even have any emergency lanes.
-The freight train bridge and tunnel east of it, wasn't designed to eventually accomodate 2 tracks.
+The freight train bridge and tunnel east of it, wasn't designed to eventually accommodate 2 tracks.
 Taking a narrower bridge and tunnel approach symbolically fits right in with the narrow-minded mentality that is BC.

 https://www.bchydro.com/energy-in-bc/projects/second-narrows-crossing-project.html